chenkie/chenkie.github.io/_posts/2017-07-24-angular-authentication-using-route-guards.md

 ## But I Want to Lock Routes Down Completely

 In some cases, there's still a strong desire to lock down client-side routes completely.
-While it's not possible to have 100% protection of anything on the client side, Angular provides some interesting possibiliies through async routing.
+While it's not possible to have 100% protection of anything on the client side, Angular provides some interesting possibilities through async routing.
 We'll have a look at how we can use async routing to our advantage is a future post.

 ## Wrapping Up